bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Aaron van Wirdum: 00:40:13

-Why would my nodes look at this like two 32 byte transactions while your node is looking at it like a one 64 byte transaction.
+Why would my nodes look at this like two 32-byte transactions while your node is looking at it like a one 64-byte transaction.

 Sjors Provoost: 00:40:21